nglrx/pipes/README.md

 ### padEnd

 Pads the given string with a fill string so that the resulting string reaches the specified max length.
-The fill string is appended to the given string.\
+The fill string is appended to the given string.<br />
 Default fill string is space ' '.

 Usage: `string | padEnd:maxLength[:fillString]`